ZiilDraws/pkmn-village-roller/README.md

 Rename this file to credentials.json and place it in a folder called "env" next to the files from this program.

 ### 5. Share the Google Sheets folder:
+THIS IS ONLY NECCESSARY (and only possible) WHEN PROGRAM IS OUT OF PRE-RELEASE

 Open sharing for the Drive folder containing all member sheets.

 Enter the email address associated with the service account you created in step 4.